higherkindness/mu-scala/docs/src/main/docs/guides/ssl-tls.md

 object implicits extends Runtime
 ```

-Lastly, as we did before with the server side, let's see what happens on the client side.
+### Client side

+Similarly, let's see how to create a gRPC client with encryption and client
+authentication.

 ```scala mdoc:silent
 import cats.syntax.either._